Go back to Navigating School in 2021-2022

 - Cleaning resources (hand sanitizer, soap, germicide) will be regularly replenished.

 Individuals Experiencing COVID-Like Symptoms or Illness

 Students and staff demonstrating COVID-like symptoms will need to remain away from school and will be able to return to school or work when the following criteria have been met:

-- Documentation of a negative PCR COVID-19 test OR
+- Documentation of a negative FDA approved COVID-19 test OR

 - Verified medical documentation of alternate diagnosis as the cause of symptoms AND